 - 8.3.1.
 Choose the card to install and declare the install effect. - 8.3.2.
-Place the card into the play area.
-It is not yet installed or active. - a.
-The card is placed into the play area with the same faceup or facedown status it will have when the installation is completed. - 8.3.3.
-Choose and declare the install destination appropriate to the card that will be installed, including any host relationships, if applicable. - a.
-Unless stated otherwise, the install destination for a Corp card is always in, protecting, or in the root of a specific server.
-The Corp can either choose an already existing server as the destination for the new card or declare that the card will create a new remote server. - b.
-Unless stated otherwise, Runner cards are installed directly into the play area with no specific location. - 8.3.4.
+Place the card into the play area with the same faceup or facedown status it will have when the installation is complete.
+It is not yet installed or active. - 8.3.3.
+Choose and declare the install destination appropriate to the card that will be installed, including any host relationships, if applicable. - 8.3.4.
 Trash like cards as described in section 8.2.5. - 8.3.5.
-Pay the install cost. - a.
-The install cost of a piece of ice is one credit for each piece of ice already installed protecting the destination server. - b.
-Assets, agendas, upgrades, and facedown Runner cards have no install cost. - c.
-The install cost of a piece of hardware, program, or resource is indicated on the card. - d.
-If a card has an install cost of X, the value for X is chosen by the player according to any stipulations written on the card. - 8.3.6.
+Pay the appropriate install cost.
+(The cost-paid checkpoint then occurs.) - 8.3.6.
 If the card is to be the first card in or protecting a new remote server, that server is created.
 Move the card to the chosen install location.
 It becomes installed.
 If the card is faceup, it becomes active. - 8.3.7.
-Abilities with "When installed..." trigger conditions become pending, including those on the installed card.
+Any "When installed..." abilities that apply to the installation meet their trigger conditions, including those on the installed card. - 8.3.8.
+A checkpoint occurs. - 8.3.9.
+The install effect is complete.